 by C.G.
 Scoop

-Quad Rasterization.
-A few days later, Paul Haeberli asked whether
+Quad Rasterization, Paul Haeberli asked whether the barycentric

-the barycentric method, which reduces distortion and discontinuity in a
+method, which reduces distortion and discontinuity in a texture-mapped

-texture-mapped sphere, would also improve the rendering of a cone?
+sphere, could also improve the rendering of a cone?
+Yes, it can.

-In particular, at the tip of a cone, as at a pole of a sphere, a quad has a degenerate edge defined by two coincident points (see Figure 6 of the paper).
+At the tip of a cone, as at a pole of a sphere, a quad has a degenerate edge defined by two coincident points (see Figure 6 of the paper).
 With triangle rasterization, one of the points is ignored (see Figure 7).
 For the sphere, the two points differ in uv-coordinates and thus triangle rasterization produces a texture discontinuity.
-For the cone, the two points also differ in surface normal, producing a shading discontinuity as well.
+For the cone, however, the two points also differ in surface normal, producing a shading discontinuity as well.
+This problem is discussed by Eric Haines in his 2014 post, Limits of Triangles.

 The discontinuities in texture can be overcome by avoiding the Mercator projection used for a sphere and, instead, employing a conical projection as the texture source (that is, a circle whose circumference corresponds to the base of the cone and whose center corresponds to the tip).
 The discontinuities in shading, however, cannot be overcome with triangles or quad-splits.